cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 ### 4.1 Install from Pip for Regular Users

 **The pip install for Windows is not yet suported!!.
-So please use the Install from source insatlation documentation.
-Once we oficially release this code the install from pip can be used.**
+So please use the Install from source installation documentation.
+Once we officially release this code the install from pip can be used.**

 ```bash
 (ENV3) you@yourlaptop $ pip install cloudmesh-pi-cluster